rust-lang/rfcbot-rs/CONTRIBUTING.md

 ## Deployment

-Deployed to Heroku (hopefully soon!) via TravisCI.
+Deployed to Heroku via TravisCI from the master branch.

+## Conduct

+This project has a [Code of Conduct and moderation policy](https://github.com/anp/rfcbot-rs/blob/master/CONDUCT.md) very similar to the Rust CoC.

 ## License